19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 If I had to pick the most emblematic Piedmontese dish, I would say bagna cauda—literally “hot dip”—made with anchovies, olive oil, and obscene amounts of garlic and served in a fujot, a small ceramic pot.

-For one weekend in November and one in January, restaurants in Asti and throughout Piedmont participate in Bagna Cauda Day
+Since 2012, for one weekend in November and one in January, restaurants in Asti and throughout Piedmont have participated in Bagna Cauda Day

 18. Fiera del Bue Grasso (Fat Ox Fair): Carrù, December

-The Fiera del Bue Grasso (“Fat Ox Fair”) that takes place every December in Carrù has roots that reach back to the 15th century, when weekly cattle markets took place in the town.
+The Fiera del Bue Grasso (“Fat Ox Fair”) is the oldest food festival in Piedmont—dating back to 1910—although it has roots that reach back to the 15th century, when weekly ox markets took place in the town.

-These days, it’s a celebration of the Piedmontese cattle breed Fassona, with a prize for the heaviest bovine specimen—which can weigh up to one tonne.
+Every December, the town of Carrù celebrates the Piedmontese cattle breed Fassona, with a prize for the heaviest bovine specimen, which can weigh up to one tonne.

 The crisp winter air and steaming pots of bollito misto—boiled cuts of beef—fill the town with a traditional festive atmosphere, and the whole thing feels a little like stepping back in time.